Hacks-On/CollegeLink/README.md

 - Circle Image View(`implementation 'de.hdodenhof:circleimageview:3.1.0'`)
 - Gson library(`implementation 'com.google.code.gson:gson:2.8.6'`)

+### Concepts used :

+- **DBMS** : The complete backend of this application is dependent on a cloud-hosted database known as Firebase.
+Databases are powerful tools which help us store data of various types in an organized way.
+Firebase offers a lot of features for easy manipulation of the database using Android Studio.
+- **Model classes** : Model classes contain getters and setters for the variables defined in them.
+These are used in the corresponding Adapter classes/other classes.
+- **Adapter classes** : Adapter classes are a link between the front-end and the back-end of the application.
+They are responsible for transferring data between multiple classes and displaying it as per requirement.

 ### Java files created :

 - `ModelChat.java` : Contains _getters_ and _setters_ for retrieving/assigning values to various variables required to allow chat functionality.